polartar/real_estate/README.md

 - apt212:map_imported_listings  Create csv mapping between original webId and new webId for imported listings
 - apt212:regenerateMarkers      Regenerate map markers for all apartments
 - apt212:setApartmentRates      Sets all apartment rates based on the current month and next available date

+## Coding Standards

+#### File Structure

+- One component per file.
+- One component per directory.
+Though it may make sense to group similar components into the same directory, we've found it's easier to document components when each one has its own directory.
+- Implementation (.tsx) and styles (.scss) of a component should live in the same directory.
+- All styles should be scoped to the component and included in the components style definition .scss).
+No styles are allowed within the component (.tsx) definition.

+#### Third-Party Scripts

+- This application was originally designed for optimal performance.
+Generally speaking, third-party scripts and resources should be  avoided.
+If a script or service is deemed absolutely necessary, it should be asynchronously loaded via the Script Loader service provided by the application.
+- All UI development should be done within the StencilJS ecosystem.
+No additional UI libraries (e.g. jquery) are necessary or permitted.

+#### Assets

+- All images and videos should be properly compressed and encoded for the web prior to being added to the site.
+- Image assets should generally be lazy loaded via the `<lazy-image>` component.
+- Video assets should be off-loaded to a third-party streaming service.